 The general appropriations bill (by tradition House Bill No. 2) is the vehicle through which the majority of appropriations that fund state government agencies are made.
-The size and complexity of House Bill No. 2 necessitate that the bill is reviewed following a process that is different from other bills.
+Due to its size and complexity, House Bill No. 2 must be reviewed by following a process different from that of other bills.
 The bill is divided into sections composed of the budgets of agencies with similar functions.
 Each section is reviewed by a subcommittee consisting of members of the Senate Finance and Claims and House Appropriations Committees.
 (See inset for a list of the joint subcommittees.)
-The presiding officer of each subcommittee is a member of the House of Representatives.
+The chair of each subcommittee is a member of the House of Representatives.